-She felt like she knew him.
 She felt like she should know everything about him—like meeting a brother or boyfriend unexpectedly—but she couldn’t think of where she knew him from.
 She couldn’t think of his name.

 “Are you alright?” he asked.
 He didn’t seem to know her.